Romanian Traditional Weaving with Heddle Rods and Weaving Swords

 The next one has a pattern is known as biscuits.

-They enjoy finding different patterns, paying attention to the smallest details and even adding crochet borders.
+They enjoy finding different patterns on Romanian traditional clothing, paying attention to the smallest details and even adding crochet borders.